What’s the Difference Between Hemp and Marijuana?

 Hemp and marijuana look similar, but there are noticeable differences between the two, particularly between industrial hemp and marijuana.
 A marijuana plant, for example, has broad leaves and is typically bushy in appearance and produces thick, resinous, pungent flowers.
 Hemp, on the other hand, contains skinnier leaves that are more concentrated at the top of the plant and is much taller and skinnier than the marijuana plant.
 However, a hemp strain such as the phytocannabinoid-rich kind Joy Organics uses is much harder to distinguish from marijuana.

-Aside from the differences in appearance detectable by a trained eye, the chemical composition of hemp and marijuana is also different.
+Aside from the differences in appearance detectable by a trained eye, the chemical composition is also different.

 Cannabis contains more than 500 chemical components.
 Of these, over 100 various cannabinoids have been identified.
 The most famous of these are tetrahydrocannabinol (THC) and cannabidiol (CBD).